dry-python/returns/docs/pages/interfaces.rst

 To make sure your mappable implementation is right, you can apply the Mappable laws on it to test.

+1. :func:`Identity Law <_LawSpec.identity_law>`:
-1. **Identity Law:** When we pass the identity function to the map method, the mappable has to be the same, unaltered.
+   When we pass the identity function to the map method, the mappable has to be the same, unaltered.

 .. code:: python